syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/access-control.md

 ## Permissions

 It helps to explain how to apply security permission to file manager file or folder using access rules.
-The following table represent the value that determines the permission.
+The following table represents the value that determines the permission.

 | **Value** | **Description** |
 | --- | ---|
 | Allow | Allows you to do read, write, copy, and download operations. |
 | Deny | Denies you to do read, write, copy, and download operations. |

 Use the `Role` property to apply created roles to the file manager.
-After that, the file manager displays folder or file and allow permisssion based on assigned roles.
+After that, the file manager displays folder or file and allows permisssion based on assigned roles.

-The following syntax represent how to apply permission based on assigned roles.
+The following syntax represents how to apply permission based on assigned roles.

 * Permission denied for administrator to write a file or folder.